parnic/ScreenLogicConnect/README.md

 ## Usage

 See Program.cs inside the Test directory for an example of interfacing with the library.
-Broadly, you'll want to await `ScreenLogicConnect.FindUnits.Find()` to get a list of available controllers on your network, create a connection with
+Broadly, for local connections you'll want to await `ScreenLogicConnect.FindUnits.Find()` to get a list of available controllers on your network, create a connection with
 `new ScreenLogicConnect.UnitConnection()` and await `connection.ConnectTo(controller)`.
 Once connected, there are a few methods implemented such as `GetPoolStatus()` that should show up via Intellisense.
+For remote connections you'll want to await
+`ScreenLogicConnect.RemoteConnect.GetGatewayInfo(systemName)` then ensure your password is specified for `connection.ConnectTo(controller, password)`.
+Everything else should work the same as a local connection.

 ## Example output